carrickcancloud/Terraform/anvil/README.md

 ### **Step 1: Run the Bootstrap Pipeline**

-This prepares the AWS account with foundational resources.
+This prepares the AWS account with foundational resources, including per-environment S3 buckets for Terraform state and **dedicated DynamoDB tables for state locking.**

 - In the `project-anvil` repo, go to **Actions** -> **"Anvil: Bootstrap Foundational Infrastructure"**.
 - Run the workflow.
 Download and save the `ssh-private-keys.zip` artifact securely.